 My favourites are the black and white marble eggs.

-I’ll be sharing a video of how I made them next week, but they’re so simple and are made from black and white nail polish.
+Check here to see a tutorial of how I made the Black and White Marble Easter Eggs, including a video.
+They’re so simple and are made from black and white nail polish.
 I added a string of fairy lights for a little added sparkle.

 Instead of flowers I used a some spring branches.
 This is actually magnolia and I’m hoping it will be blooming by Easter.